JaysonBrenton/PaceTrace/PaceTrace — Auth Wireframes → Mid-fi + Storybook Chromatic.md

    - Threshold: strict for layout/visibility; allow minor anti-aliasing text differences.

 7) **Governance**
-   - Update `.github/pull_request_template.md`: When touching `src/app/(auth)/**`, link to the relevant Storybook stories and confirm “conforms” or “intentional deviation”.
+   - Update `.github/pull_request_template.md`: When touching `src/app/login/**`, `src/app/(auth)/**`, **or** `web/src/app/(auth)/**`, link to the relevant Storybook stories and confirm “conforms” or “intentional deviation”.
-   - Add `CODEOWNERS` so auth changes require review by the design/UX owner and the auth code owner.
+   - Add `CODEOWNERS` so auth changes require review by the design/UX owner and the auth code owner across both workspaces.
-   - Add a note in README or `docs/authentication.md` pointing to:
+   - Add a note in README or `docs/authentication.md` pointing to the shared token rules, Theme story, and Chromatic contract (see Quick Reference in that doc).
-     - Tokens file and usage rules (no raw hex).
-     - Storybook “Theme” page for Blue & Mint.
-     - Auth stories as the visual contract.

 # Acceptance Criteria (must all pass)
 - All tokens exist and components use tokens (no raw hex in component code).